 "Hunter eyes" is forum shorthand for a narrow, intense eye area: a positive canthal tilt, low upper-eyelid exposure, a level lower lid, and deep-set orbits.
-The look is real; most of the advice about getting it is not.
-This guide breaks the label into its measurable parts, shows you how to check where you actually stand, and ranks every lever from evidence-backed to mythology.
-Measure your canthal tilt free — it's the component everything else hangs on.
+Those features are real; the package and its cutoff are informal.
+This guide breaks the label into its measurable parts, shows you how to check them separately, and distinguishes presentation from anatomy and unsupported advice.
+Measure your canthal tilt free - it's the component everything else hangs on.

 Key Takeaway